Minimalist Solutions To Online Shopping Addiction and Overspending

 Badgering you to “BUY ME NOW!”.

-Amazon’s patented one-click buying process can be deadly and I am sure fuels many online shopping addictions.
-With just one click, your credit card is billed and products arrive at your doorstep as soon as the next day.
+Amazon’s patented one-click buying process can be deadly, and I am sure it fuels many online shopping addictions.
+With just one click, your credit card is billed, and products arrive at your doorstep as soon as the next day.

-There is something sinister about that as small children mistakenly order products that arrive at their home to their parent’s surprise.
+There is something concerning about that, as small children mistakenly order products that arrive at their homes, surprising their parents.
 LOL.

 Amazon launched its Prime program in 2005, and now more than 100 million people have signed on to pay $119 a year for “free” two-day shipping.
 As a result, free shipping is quickly becoming the norm for online shopping.

 Returning these products is not as easy.
-It requires the online shopper to actually get up and do something.
+It requires the online shopper to take action.
 LOL.
-Because of low cost, low quality, buy one get the other half off and deep discounts shoppers feel no pain in keeping products they would normally return.
+Because of low cost, low quality, buy-one-get-the-other-half-off, and deep discounts, shoppers feel no pain about keeping products they would normally return.

 Pet shops used this hustle for ages.
 “Take the puppy home for a few days to see if you like it”.
 LOL.

-With that said at least 30% of all products ordered online are returned as compared to 8.89% in brick-and-mortar stores.
-I believe that speaks to the ease of buying junk sight unseen online.
+With that said, at least 30% of all products ordered online are returned, compared to 8.89% in brick-and-mortar stores.
+I believe that speaks to the ease of buying junk online, sight unseen.

 Still, 70% of online shoppers keep the products they have purchased.

-Americans spent more than $130.6 trillion in 2017, nearly 3 percent more than the total amount spent in 2016.
-Holiday spending has also increased – the average adult spent nearly $800 during the Christmas season, which includes Black Friday shopping.
+Americans spent more than $130.6 trillion in 2017, nearly 3 percent more than in 2016.
+Holiday spending has also increased: the average adult spent nearly $800 during the Christmas season, including Black Friday.

 Americans spent, on average, $971.87 on clothes last year, buying nearly 66 garments,” which was “20 percent more money than they spent in 2000.”
 We also spent $240 billion on electronics and accessories — twice as much as we spent in 2002 — and a large nation’s GDP more on “self-care products – The Atlantic.

-Is this a sign of rising online shopping addiction or a sign of brick-and-mortar shopping dying?
+Is this a sign of rising online shopping addiction or of brick-and-mortar shopping’s decline?
 These amazingly creepy pictures of abandoned Shopping Malls in the United States are telling.

 Let me know what you think in the comments below.